Early College Credit

 Legal Ref.: Section 118.55 Wisconsin Statutes PI40 Wisconsin

 ECCP applications and other resources can be found at the ECCP link below.
 Students need to complete the "UW System ECCP Participation Form" and turn it into the Counseling office in order to apply for the program.

-Applications for the ECCP are due to Mrs. Hendricks in the Counseling Office by: Fall Semester Courses ~ March 1; Summer Course ~ February 1; and Spring Semester Courses ~ October 1.
+Applications for the ECCP are due to the Counseling Office by: Fall Semester Courses ~ March 1; Summer Course ~ February 1; and Spring Semester Courses ~ October 1.
 This is a state funded program, therefore these are firm dates and late applications will not be accepted.

 UW System ECCP Procedures

 Return the application form to the counseling office on or before the due date for the corresponding semester.
 Admission requirements include: high school junior or senior with a cumulative GPA of 3.000 or higher, and support for your academic plan from your high school counselor, principal, and board of education.
 Visit the following website for specific options through the University of Wisconsin-Madison: High School Students.